 I’ve adapted this from “Rewarding performance” in the McKinsey article.
 In our personal pursuit of lifelong learning we can’t count on anyone giving us rewards for our progress.
 We can, however, learn to appreciate and acknowledge our own progress – and perhaps reward ourselves.
 Appreciating progress in this way is important for our own motivation as well as for recognizing when we’ve accomplished goals and, as a result, when it may be time to seek different, perhaps more challenging opportunities.

 This, of course, is a major focus of Mission to Learn.
 If we expect to move up our S-curves and jump to new S-curves, it is important to understand the ways of the successful self-directed learner and key practices that will make us more effective learners.

 Specifically, “developing the confidence to approach challenges in a constructive way.”
 Real learning inevitably involves a certain amount of risk.
 This is certainly true when jumping S-curves.
 Having confidence – which I think flows from believing in our ability to learn – is essential.

 Arguably to key to benefitting from the S-curve concept is to take the time to identify the curves you are on right now in your own life.

 So, what curve are you navigating right now, and how soon do you think you may need to make a leap?

 P.S. – I am grateful to Whitney Johnson and Juan Mendez-Garcia for granting permission to use the images included in this post.
-You can find Whitney’s HBR Blog Network post where I originally encountered them at http://blogs.hbr.org/johnson/2012/09/throw-your-life-a-curve.html.
-I also encourage you to check out a fascinating post in which Juan discusses the S-curve model for Facebook and Dropbox user adoption
+I encourage you to read Whitney’s HBR Blog Network post where I originally encountered them.

 I am an avid lifelong learner who writes and speaks frequently on the critical role of learning in our fast-changing world.